isomerpages/moe-ast-elis/_learning-opportunities/SkillsFuture for Educators/Enacting e–Pedagogy and Blended Learning in English Language Classrooms (Primary and Secondary).md

 <p>Registration for the course is limited to a maximum of three participants
 from each school.</p>
 <h3>Registration</h3>
-<p>Registration for the course is limited to a maximum of three participants
-from each school.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>